coalton-lang/coalton/docs/how-typeclasses-are-compiled.md

 ## Function Calls

 Type class constraints on functions are turned into additional parameters.
-These additional paramaters are used to pass type class dictionaries.
+These additional parameters are used to pass type class dictionaries.
 For example the following type `f :: (Num :a) (Ord :a) => :a -> :a -> :a` would be compiled to the following lisp function definition.

 ```lisp
 (defun f (G103 G104 A-27 B-28)